kamranahmedse/developer-roadmap/README.md

 > Roadmap to becoming a web developer in 2017

-Below you find a set of charts demonstrating the paths that you can take and the technologies that you would want to learn in order to become a frontend, backend or a devops guy.
+Below you find a set of charts demonstrating the paths that you can take and the technologies that you would want to adopt in order to become a frontend, backend or a devops guy.
 I made these charts for an old professor of mine who wanted something to share with his college students to give them a perspective.

 If you think that these can be improved in anyway, please do suggest.